20 Best Day Hikes in Australia

 Image thanks to NSW National Parks

-Three Sisters Walk, in Katoomba, offers some of the most iconic views in the Blue Mountains, National Park, and takes you up close to the famous Three Sisters.
-The Three Sisters actually have names and the site itself is named after an Aboriginal dream-time legend from the Katoomba tribe.
-In the legend the sisters, ‘Meehni’,’Wimlah’ and ‘Gunnedoo’ were transformed into rock by a witch doctor to protect them from harm during a war.
+The Three Sisters actually have names - ‘Meehni’,’Wimlah’ and ‘Gunnedoo’ - and the site itself is named after an Aboriginal dream-time legend from the Katoomba tribe.
+In the legend the sisters were transformed into rock by a witch doctor to protect them from harm during a war.
 The witch doctor intended to reverse the spell but died during the battle leaving the sisters to remain as these beautiful rocks for eternity.

 Distance: 1 km return